mantidproject/mantid/docs/source/release/v6.8.0/framework.rst

 New features
 ############
-- `GenerateGroupingPowder` was edited to allow for optional saving as a nexus file, and for different labeling methods.
-To save as nexus file, set the property "FileFormat" to either `nxs` or `nx5`.
-To distinguish left/right sides of instrument, set the property "AzimuthalStep" to a number other than 360.
-To label groups in order, as opposed to by their angular position, set the property "NumberByAngle" to false.
+- :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>` was edited to allow for optional saving as a nexus file, and for different labeling methods.
+To save as nexus file, set the property `FileFormat` to either `nxs` or `nx5`.
+To distinguish left/right sides of instrument, set the property `AzimuthalStep` to a number other than 360.
+To label groups in order, as opposed to by their angular position, set the property `NumberByAngle` to false.

 Bugfixes
 ############